sdsc-hpc-training-org/Expanse-Notebooks/CUDA_GPU_NVIDIA/README.md

 compute the result.

 These notebooks were part of th SDSC HPU User Training Spring 2020 Session Week 4 (01/31/2020) and were **presented by Abe Stern, NVIDIA** with the topic of **GPU accelerated computing with CUDA Python**.

+## Submit Ticket
+If you find anything that needs to be changed, edited, or if you would like to provide feedback or contribute to the notebook, please submit a ticket by contacting us at:

+Email: consult@sdsc.edu

+We appreciate your input and will review your suggestions promptly!